JordanManthey/Hedron-Toss-VR/README.md

 # Hedron-Toss-VR
 This is a code sample from my VR game, Hedron Toss.
-These classes highlight some of the core game development patterns and techniques used to drive the game.
+These classes highlight some of the core game development patterns and techniques used for the game.

 Summary Notes: